0x78654C/xTerminal/README.md

 </p>

 # xTerminal
-A linux like terminal for windows in C# with some extras ;).
+A Linux like terminal for windows in C# with some extras ;).

 For SpeedTest I use this library https://github.com/JoyMoe/SpeedTest.Net